You are here

 Knowledge and Abilities

-Ability to: function as a shift charge for a designated living area; utilize professional and specialized skills acquired as an Attendant Counselor; evaluate and apply established procedures and techniques for those portions of the individual Habilitation Plan they are responsible for in accordance with this job specification; carry out assigned responsibilities without direct supervision.
+Ability to: function as a shift charge for a designated living area; utilize professional and specialized skills acquired as an Attendant Counselor; evaluate and apply established procedures and techniques for those portions of the individual plan they are responsible for in accordance with this job specification; carry out assigned responsibilities without direct supervision.

 Legal Requirement(s)